 If you are looking to switch to a solid-state disk (SSD) or upgrade your existing one, how do you choose the right SSD for your needs, and how do you even understand what to look for to begin with?
 Here we show you what to look for when buying an SSD.

 1. Drive Capacity

-An SSD is a big investment and definitely not one you want to skip on.
 When buying an SSD, you want to buy from a high-rated, trusted brand – think Samsung, Crucial or SanDisk.

 Buying a random no-name SSD is just asking for trouble, especially if it’s at a suspiciously low price compared to similarly specced drives as its competitors.
 Don’t take those kinds of chances with your operating system and personal data.

 Read/write speed is one of the more technical aspects behind an SSD, but it’s also the metric by which their performance is measured.
 Essentially, this is the rate at which it reads and writes data.
 A high read speed means faster loading times for games and programs (as well as your operating system as a whole, leading to super-fast boot times), and a high write speed makes tasks like uncompressing files with 7Zip work much faster.